1109akshatverma/Dashboard-in-a-day/Lab 3 - Data Modeling and Exploration.md

 21. Click on the **Report** icon on the left panel to navigate to the **Report** view.

-22. In the **Fields** section, click on the ellipse next to the **Sales** table.
+22. In the **Data** section, click on the ellipse next to the **Sales** table.
 Click the **New Column** as shown in the figure.
 You will see a formula bar appear, as shown in the screenshot, to help create this new column.

     ![](Images/powerbi-02-11.png)